-In the E-WarP methodology, the profiler plays a key role to (1) define the memory envelopes of applications, (2) study the saturation point of the DDR subsystem, and (3) differentiate between the behavior in main memory of different PEs.
+In the E-WarP methodology, the profiler plays a key role in (1) defining the memory envelopes of applications, (2) studying the saturation point of the DDR subsystem, and (3) differentiating between the behavior in main memory of different PEs.
 To precisely measure these quantities, the profiler must be designed to satisfy the transparency requirement.
 Under this requirement, the task under observation is not (or minimally) impacted by the activity of the profiler.
 On the other hand, the higher the granularity of the profiler, the smaller will be the pessimism on WCET estimations.
 This corresponds to the fine-granularity requirement.
 Indeed, an extremely coarse profiler degenerates into a model where the entire activity of the task is summarized by a single value for the worst-case number of transactions.

 The definition of a good profiler is challenging because the two requirements are opposing objectives.
-Indeed, to achieve fine granularity, the profiler needs to frequently sample DDR performance and to keep in memory a complete history of the acquired samples.
+Indeed, to achieve fine granularity, the profiler needs to frequently sample DDR performance and to keep a complete history of the acquired samples in memory.
 Thus, a fine-grained profiler acts as a memory bomb.
 We briefly outline the principles according to which a profiler that satisfies both requirements can be designed and implemented.
-We describe our software-only implementation in Section IX.
+We describe our software-only implementation in Section 9.

 To satisfy the fine-granularity requirement, the target platform must provide a performance monitoring interface to sample key metrics of the DDR activity.
 The closer the interface is to where the transactions are served, the higher the accuracy of the resulting profile.
 Modern embedded platforms include extensive facilities for performance monitoring [24].
 Some of these interfaces, such as the ARM Performance Monitoring Unit (PMU), are broadly known and supported in software.
-Often times, however, there exist better interfaces that operate much closer to main memory.
+Often, however, there exist better interfaces that operate much closer to main memory.
 A few notable examples are discussed in the following paragraph.

-The P- and T-series of NXP embedded platforms [25], [26] have been extensively studied in the literature [3], [10], [12], [27], [28].
+The P- and T-series of NXP embedded platforms [25, 26] have been extensively studied in the literature [3, 10, 12, 27, 28].
 These platforms include an Event Processing Unit (EPU) and a DDR debug subsystem.
 The DDR debug subsystem can be configured to generate a trace of events at the DDR controller(s) that includes performed reads, writes, DRAM refreshes, DRAM row hit/miss events, and so on.
 The trace can be processed on chip to create custom event counters.
+The trace can be also exported to be stored in any block of addressable memory [29, 30].

-The DDR trace can also be stored in memory for later retrieval [29], [30].
-The Xilinx Zyng UltraScale+ family platforms [31] that are surging in popularity in the recent years [32], [33] include an AXI Performance Monitor (APM) that is interposed between the interconnect and the DDR and that well fits our requirement.
+The Xilinx Zynq UltraScale+ family platforms [31] that are surging in popularity in the recent years [32-34] include an AXI Performance Monitor (APM) that is interposed between the interconnect and the DDR and that well fits our requirement.
 The APM can measure the exact number of bytes read/written, as well as their max/min latency over a user-specified sampling interval [31].
 Unsurprisingly, support for fine-grained monitoring close to memory resources is not limited to embedded platforms.
-Intel has recently introduced its family of memory monitoring and management techniques under the name of Resource Director Technology (RDT) [34].
-RDT includes support to monitor the memory bandwidth extracted by CPUs via the Memory Bandwidth Monitoring (MBM) interface [35].
-On top of the families of platforms mentioned above, yet another example is the NXP S32V234 (NXP S32V family) platform [36] targeted in our implementation.
+Intel has recently introduced its family of memory monitoring and management techniques under the name of Resource Director Technology (RDT) [35].
+RDT includes support to monitor the memory bandwidth extracted by CPUs via the Memory Bandwidth Monitoring (MBM) interface [36].
+On top of the families of platforms mentioned above, yet another example is the NXP S32V234 (NXP S32V family) platform [37] targeted in our implementation.